 Malcolm Arnold Prepratory School aims to combine the best of the state and private sectors; we have links with our partner school, Sussex House, in London and will model the best practice from the independent sector.

-I look forward to welcoming you and your child to our wonderful school where you can see for yourself children reaching for the moon.
+I look forward to welcoming you and your child to our wonderful school, where you can see our children reaching for the moon.

 Miss Marie Lally